What we believe

 Our gathering usually lasts for 1hr.
 During the meeting we major on Bible reading and teaching in an informal and accessible style.
 During the gathering there are Sunday activities for those in Montessori through to the end of primary school.
 We also encourage one another by praying, with music and songs, and once a month (usually the first Sunday) we join together in Holy Communion.

 Is there child care?

-Due to restrictions around social interaction we are not able to provide child care at the moment.
-However this provides a great opportunity for all age engagement during our gatherings.
-We have no problem with lively children.
-We are more aware than ever that life is to be enjoyed together.
-The effects of social distancing and self-isolation, not to mention fear and grief, are taking their toll on us all.
-At Christ Church North Dublin we'll aim to share life together, and together invite anyone and everyone to join us, as we live in the light of the future already secured for the world by Jesus.
-In addition to this however we are so excited to be part of a youth ministry called 'Citizens' for 10-16 year olds meeting that meets every other Friday in St Paul's Youth Club Artane.
+We have no problem with lively children at whatever age!
+We want everyone to enjoy life and think this best done together.
+We also have a specific Sunday activities for children in Montessori through to the end of primary school.
+At Christ Church North Dublin we aim to share life together, and together invite anyone and everyone to join us, as we live in the light of the future already secured for the world by Jesus.
+In addition to this we run a Tuesday evening for 5th & 6th class called "Salt" twice a month in Howth Presbyterian Church Hall and we are excited to be part of a youth ministry called 'Citizens' for 10-16 year olds that meets every other Friday in St Paul's Youth Club Artane.